Brandon Williams (politician)

-Brandon McDonald Williams (born May 22, 1967) is an American politician, farmer, and businessman who serves as the United States under secretary for Nuclear Security.
-He served as the representative for New York's 22nd congressional district from 2023 to 2025.
-He is a member of the Republican Party.
+Brandon McDonald Williams (born May 22, 1967) is an American politician who serves as the United States under secretary for nuclear security and administrator of the National Nuclear Security Administration.
+A member of the Republican Party, he served as the representative for New York's 22nd congressional district from 2023 to 2025.

-On January 16, 2025, President-elect Donald Trump named Williams the next under secretary.
-He was confirmed by the U.S. Senate on a 51-47 vote on September 18, 2025.
-He was sworn on September 26, 2025.
+On January 16, 2025, President-elect Donald Trump named Williams as under secretary.
+He was confirmed by the U.S. Senate on a 51–47 vote on September 18, 2025, and sworn in on September 26, 2025.

 Early life and career

 Williams was born in Dallas, Texas, to James McDonald "Don" Williams and Judy Williams.
 He was the second of five children.
 Don, a corporate lawyer, was chairman of the Trammell Crow Company from 1994 to 2002.

-He attended St. Mark's School of Texas and Highland Park High School and played on the football team at Highland Park.
+Williams attended St. Mark's School of Texas and Highland Park High School and played on the football team at Highland Park.

 After high school, Williams enrolled at Baylor University, transferring to Pepperdine University after a year.
 He studied Asian studies at Harvard College for a year as a visiting undergraduate student.
 He graduated from Pepperdine with a Bachelor of Arts degree in liberal arts in 1990.

-Williams joined the United States Navy in 1991, where he was an officer on the USS Georgia submarine.
+Williams joined the United States Navy in 1991, serving as an officer on the USS Georgia submarine.
 After leaving the U.S. Navy as a lieutenant in 1996, he studied at the Wharton School of the University of Pennsylvania, earning an MBA in 1998.
-He worked as an investment banker and business executive, and co-founded the startup funding company IgniteIP.
-He later founded and led the industrial process software company CPLANE.
+He worked as an investment banker and business executive, and helped found two companies: IgniteIP and CPLANE.

 In 2008, Williams and his wife purchased a 67 acre farm in Sennett, New York.
 The farm focused on bees, lavender, and truffles.
-They sold the farm in 2025.
+They sold it in 2025.